dylanturn/DjangoFlow/cc-prompt.md

 Accuracy and completeness are of utmost importance.
 When clarification is required, ask for it.

+Other Notes:
+- When running python commands, use the virtual environment at `./venv`

 Once you are done, respond with the current date and time in the following format: `YYYY-MM-DD HH:MM:SS`